pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "It's my decision," I countered, leaving no room for argument.

 He softened slightly, sharing his own story.
 "I'm an orphan.
 The crew visited my orphanage once.
 I impressed Kaspar with my chess skills.
-But I still needed permission from my guardian, Sister Cecelia."
+But I still needed permission from my guardian, Sister Cecilia."

 I saw my opening.
 "Can you please arrange a meeting with Kaspar?"